-The METRANS Transportation Center includes the METRANS University Transportation Center (UTC), MetroFreight, and the National Center for Sustainable Transportation (NCST).
+The METRANS Transportation Center includes the METRANS University Transportation Center (UTC), MetroFreight, the National Center for Sustainable Transportation (NCST), and the Southwest Transportation Workforce Development Center (SWTWC).
 The METRANS UTC is a United States Department of Transportation (USDOT) Tier 1 University Transportation Center.
 It is a partnership of the University of Southern California (USC) and California State University, Long Beach (CSULB).
 MetroFreight is a Volvo Research and Education Foundation Center of Excellence.
 METRANS is a partner in NCST, a National UTC led by University of California, Davis.
+SWTWC is an FHWA workforce development center for eight states in the southwest US.
 METRANS emphasizes research directed at solving significant metropolitan transportation problems while contributing to knowledge.
 We expect that METRANS funded research will result in scholarly publications and will serve as seed funding that generates larger grants from other sources.